wales-group/examples/LJ38/02_Calculating_MFET/README.md

 ## Step-by-step

 Before you start producing output, take a minute to look through *data_annotated* and make sure you understand roughly the purpose of each keyword.
-You will find some keywords are commented out, starting with ' !'.
 It is also recommended that you read through the *100_LJ38_runs.csh* script as you go.

 ### Calculating the MFET (basic input)